SAN FRANCISCO’S NUMBER 1 UBER ACCIDENT LAWYERS

 Does California’s Comparative Negligence System Affect My Uber Settlement?

-In San Francisco and the rest of California, courts use modified comparative negligence in personal injury lawsuits.
-This essentially means that your settlement or verdict is hypothetically lessened by the percentage that you were at fault for the accident.
+In San Francisco and the rest of California, courts use modified comparative negligence in injury lawsuits.
+This essentially means that your settlement or verdict is lessened by the percentage that you were at fault for the accident.
 Moreover, this can mean as an injured passenger in an Uber, that you have your Uber driver and the driver of another vehicle that is partially at fault.
 Call an Uber lawyer in San Francisco to evaluate whether your injury claim against Uber may be reduced, if at all.

 Contact the Uber Lawyer™